 The Doesn’t-Want-to-Be-Here Parent

 They’re still wearing a suit, they haven’t had dinner, and they’re bitter about it.
-They won’t ask a single question, but if he did, it would be, “Can’t you put all this in an email?”
+They won’t ask a single question, but if they did, it would be, “Can’t you put all this in an email?”

 The Shameless Braggart